-How to Add Useful Shortcuts, Files and Folders in My Computer Window Using Hidden Network Shortcuts Hack
+How to Add Useful Shortcuts, Files and Folders in My Computer Window Using Hidden Network Shortcuts Trick

 In almost all Windows versions, "My Computer" window usually shows hard disk drives, optical drives and sometimes a few default shortcuts like Network Connections, Control Panel, etc.